🇦🇺 Australia

 Computer Network and Systems Engineer Visa Pathway Australia

-Computer Network and Systems Engineers are in high demand across Australia's digital economy.
+Computer Network and Systems Engineer has recognised skilled migration pathways to Australia.
 Primary pathways are employer-sponsored 482 (temporary) or 186 (permanent) visas.
 ACS skills assessment required.
-Typical salaries: $90k–$150k+.

 Key Facts